Bengejd/NOLS/README.md

 ## Usage

-If you have installed NOLS from npm, in your project directory in terminal, run the command
+If you have installed NOLS from npm, from terminal in your project directory, run the command

     nols

+> Note: `nols` is meant to be run before any minification / compression is done.
+Running it on minified / compressed files will have adverse affects.
+Don't say I didn't warn you.

+### Optional Parameters

+`--e=` or `--entry=` - A relative path of the directory you would like NOLS to start in.
+Unfortunately, NOLS cannot target specific files, it has to be a parent directory of the file.

+`--h=` or `--height=` - The viewport height you would like NOLS to use in it's conversions.

+`--w=` or `--width=` - The viewport width you would like NOLS to use in it's conversions.

 ### Modes

 `Default`

 This is the bread and butter of the package.
-This will ask you a couple questions, such as what the viewport height & width that you're working with.
+This will ask you a couple questions, such as what the directory you would like to target and the viewport height & viewport width that you're working with.

+By default NOLS targets your `./src/` folder as an entry point, unless one is provided via the prompt, or passed as a parameter in the `nols` command.

-Afterwards, it reads & converts all stylesheets in your project `src` folder to use `vh` and `vw`.
+Afterwards, it reads & converts all stylesheets in your project `./src/` folder to use `vh` and `vw`.

 `Revert`